Insality/defold-event/README.md

 ```lua
 event:subscribe(callback, [callback_context])
 ```
 Subscribe a callback to the event.
 The callback will be invoked whenever the event is triggered.
+The `callback_context` parameter is optional and will be passed as the first parameter to the callback function.
+If the callback with context is already subscribed, the warning will be logged.

 - **Parameters:**
   - `callback`: The function to be executed when the event occurs.